 When building a college list, you should include schools that fall in the following three categories:

 Also sometimes referred to as dream schools, reach schools are colleges and universities where your academic profile is below the average of their admissions requirements or the credentials of admitted students.
 Generally speaking, all prestigious schools in the US are reach schools for the majority of college-bound high schoolers.

 Because the acceptance rates at reach schools are very low and your academic profile is not what they are looking for exactly, your chances of getting accepted into them is low.
 But anything is possible.

 Each time you include a reach school on your college list, you are putting yourself at risk of being disappointed if you get a rejection letter.

 However, you are also giving yourself a chance to earn a degree from an elite institution.
-This is why you should cut yourself some slack and include two to four reach schools on your college list.

 Some students call them target schools.
 Others refer to them as 50/50 schools.
 No matter what they are called, the fact remains that match schools are colleges and universities where your application matches the application of the majority of freshmen students admitted into them.

 Needless to say, there is a good possibility that you will get a nod from their admissions officers.
 To increase your chances that at least one school on your college list will accept you, have two to four match schools.